kobo/groovyserv/doc/README.en.txt

 Introduction
 ==========

-GroovyServer make startup time quicker, by pre-invoking groovy as a TCP/IP server.
+GroovyServ make startup time quicker, by pre-invoking groovy as a TCP/IP server.

 (If you know gnuserv/gnuclient, this is like that.)